Gun Grease vs Gun Oil: Which to Use Where (2026 Guide)

 • Charging handle contact surfaces

-Then apply a light grease touch to:
+Apply a light touch of grease to:

 • Cam pin edges

-• Locking lugs if needed
+• Locking lugs

 Consistency creates confidence.